-Complainant/Victim: Any member of the BFIT community (student, faculty, or staff) may file a written complaint with the Student Life Office against a student alleging violation(s) of the Student Code of Conduct.
+Complainant/Victim: Any member of the BFIT community (student, faculty, or staff) may file a written complaint with the Assistant Dean of Students against a student alleging violation(s) of the Student Code of Conduct.
 During a Student Conduct Board hearing, the complainant may present documentation and information showing why they believe the charged student is responsible for the alleged violation(s) of the Student Code of Conduct.
-Often times, the presentation of the case shall be handled by the

-Conduct Board Coordinator.
+Often times, the presentation of the case shall be handled by the Conduct Board Coordinator.
 The complainant / victim may be called to testify to the board regarding the incident in question.

-Witnesses: Either party or the Student Life Office may present witnesses to the Student Conduct Board.
-A list of witnesses is required and must be submitted to the Student Life Office no later than two (2) class days prior to the scheduled hearing.
+Witnesses: Either party or the Student Affairs office may present witnesses to the Student Conduct Board.
+A list of witnesses is required and must be submitted to the Assistant Dean of Students no later than two (2) class days prior to the scheduled hearing.

 Advisor: The advisor can be any member of the BFIT community (faculty or staff) who is not on the Student Conduct Board and is not parent/guardian of the charged student.
 The advisor may assist the student in preparing for the hearing, attending the hearing, and if necessary, assisting the student with an appeal.
 The advisor may not speak to the board during the hearing, but may communicate with the charged student.
-Students should contact the Director of Student Life for assistance in acquiring an advisor for the hearing.
+Students should contact the Assistant Dean of Students for assistance in acquiring an advisor for the hearing.